Cooking brisket is one thing. But smoking it in a barrel smoker?

 Leftover brisket is the best!

-Just slice what you want to eat, then leave the rest of a whole piece.
+Just slice what you want to eat, then leave the rest.
 It makes it easier to reheat later.

 Smoked Brisket on a Barrel Smoker